lilaspourpre/acl-2020/_pages/calls/papers.md

 - AIST 2016: [Springer Communications in Computer and Information Science (CCIS) vol. 661](http://www.springer.com/en/book/9783319529196)
 - AIST 2015: [Springer Communications in Computer and Information Science (CCIS) vol. 542](http://www.springer.com/en/book/9783319261225)
 - AIST 2014: [Springer Communications in Computer and Information Science (CCIS) vol. 436](http://www.springer.com/en/book/9783319125794)

+## Submission Link

+TBA soon.

+## Submission Guidelines

+All papers must be original and not simultaneously submitted to another journal or conference.
+The following paper categories are welcome:

+- Full papers describing completed research up to 12 pages of content with references.
+- Posters describing ongoing research up to 6 pages of content with references.

+The papers must be formatted according to the [Springer LNCS style](http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0).
+LaTeX template of the Springer LNCS is [available at Overleaf platform](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj).
+We encourage you to use the LaTeX template instead of the Word template.
+For further information please also read ["Author instructions"](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)

+Papers should be submitted through the EasyChair conference management system (see the submission link above).
+Submitted papers should be written in English and provide sufficient detail to allow the Program Committee to assess the merits of the paper on the basis of technical quality, relevance to the conference topics, originality, significance, and clarity of presentation. **Papers in Russian are not currently accepted.**

+The program committee expects that authors are ready to submit high-quality research papers.
+We also **require at least one of the authors to attend the conference** to present their study.
+Papers should present original work previously not published or concurrently submitted to another conference or journal.

+Each paper will be reviewed by at least three PC members.
+To ensure a fair assessment of the submissions, **the review will be double-blind, so you need to make your paper anonymous** (remove links to your personal pages, acknowledgments, affiliations, etc.).
+Your work will be rejected in case you did not anonymize properly your paper.

 ## Tracks